 Best Things to do in Hokkaido in Winter

 If you’ve ever dreamed of being teleported to the landscape of the movie Frozen, the Sounkyo Hyobaku Festival may be the closest you’ll come to it.
 Running from late January to late March, this “Ice Waterfall” Festival is a winter wonderland of ice sculptures of all shapes and sizes.
 The highlight of the festival is the magnificent ice castle, which really is a sight to behold!
 Afterward, check into the nearby Sounkaku Grand Hotel to defrost in the hotel’s hot springs and experience a traditional Japanese-style guest room.

 2. Get lost in the magic of Ningle Terrace

 Located next to the New Furano Prince Hotel, Ningle Terrace is an enchanting collection of boutique cottages selling specialty arts and crafts.
 Nestled amongst the forest, all the structures and walkways are made from natural timber.
 They’ve also been adorned with fairy lights.
 The shops are open year-round.
-However the place is even more magical as when covered in a layer of fluffy coat of snow.
+However, the place is most magical when it is winter in Japan as everything gets covered in a layer of fluffy coat of snow.
 This was undoubtedly my favourite place, and I really couldn’t recommend it more!

 3. Soak in Hot Springs